 5. Include a freehand, informal graphic style | These are rough sketches, so feel free to go through many options.
 Use tracing paper over your base plan and keep layering until you find the combination you like.
 The two above show the same site with different bubble diagram options.
 Ideally you'll explore several more.
 Rarely is your first diagram the best one.

 6. Don't include individual plants or particular materials | Stay general and loose.
 Your goal is to simply figure out the relationship of spaces.
 You can add this detail later.

-My next post will explore ways to add definition to these bubbles.
+Check out my post on garden structure to explore how to add definition to these bubbles.
 I hope you enjoy this process as you begin to organize your garden spaces!

 Garden Graphics Tool Kit

 An online course that teaches simple and fun drawing techniques to help communicate your garden vision